-The LBG is made up of a mixture of staff, parents and professional governors, to provide a balance of skills, expertise and stakeholder representation.
-For example, parent governors are vital to the LBG as they ensure that highest priority is given to the concerns and issues which are most important to our parents, and ensure that the LBG is kept in close touch with parent opinion.
-Professional governors bring specific experience from their working life, such as finance, HR, buildings and governance.
+The LGB is made up of a mixture of staff, parents and ‘professional’ governors, to provide a balance of skills, expertise and stakeholder representation.
+For example, parent governors are vital to the LGB as they ensure that highest priority is given to the concerns and issues which are most important to our parents, and ensure that the LGB is kept in close touch with parent opinion.
+Professional governors bring specific experience from their working life, such as Health and Safety, Human Resources, buildings, and governance.
 In addition, Associate Governors can be appointed to provide advice/support in specific areas, or for specific projects if, and when needed.
 A brief summary of the key responsibilities and expectations of governors is shown below:

-I have been a governor for the past nine years, and Chair of Governors since February 2013.
+I have been a governor for over ten years, and Chair of Governors since February 2013.
 I am very fortunate to be part of a dedicated team of governors, who are willing to put in time to help ensure the best progress and overall education for every student within the Ridgeway School and Sixth Form College.
 We see this as a combination of both academic success, and involvement in extracurricular activities (for example: sporting, music & drama and support in the community).
-On behalf of the governors, I would like to congratulate all of the students for their exam successes over the summer, and wish them every success for the future.

-Since becoming part of the White Horse Federation on the 1st October 2014, our statutory obligations as governors are now dealt with centrally by the WHF Board of Governors, and so we as governors of a Local Board of Governors are able to focus on providing challenge and support for improvements in teaching and learning and the curriculum.
-As the LBG Chair, I meet regularly with the other LBG Chairs within the WHF which allows the Ridgeway governors to feedback directly to the Main Board of Directors.
-In addition, for this coming year, I have been voted onto the WHF Board of Directors by the other WHF Chairs.
+Since becoming part of the White Horse Federation on the 1st October 2014, our statutory obligations as governors are now dealt with centrally by the WHF Board of Trustees, and so we as governors of a Local Governing Board are able to focus on providing challenge and support for improvements in teaching and learning and the curriculum.
+As the LGB Chair, I meet regularly with the other LGB Chairs within the WHF to share good practice, and feedback to, and receive feedback from, the Main Board of Trustees.

-Within the LBG, we have re-organised ourselves this year as four main committees which report back to the full governing board to help us to focus on specific areas in more depth:
+Within the LGB, we have three committees which report back to the full Local Governing Board to help us to focus on specific key areas in more depth:

 Teaching and Learning – Focus on curriculum, educational standards and student progress.

-Student Welfare and Community – Focus on behavior, attendance, student welfare, student and parental engagement and links to the community.
+Student Welfare and Community – Focus on behaviour, attendance, student welfare, H&S and student and parental engagement and links to the community.

 Oversight, Strategy and HR – Focus on strategic vision for the Academy, and HR.

-An example of some of the key discussion points over the past few months have been about:
+An example of some of the discussion points over the past few months have been about:

-If you have further questions about how we as an LBG works, or would like to know more about how to get involved as a parent, professional, or associate governor, then please contact the clerk to governors ClerkToGovernors@ridgewayschool.com .
+If you have further questions about how we as an LGB works, or would like to know more about how to get involved as a governor, then please contact the clerk to governors ClerkToGovernors@ridgewayschool.com .